bogdanfinn/helheim-go/Readme.md

 Do not use `go get ...` to install this module.
 This will fail due to the missing helheim lib dependency.
 Just add `github.com/bogdanfinn/helheim-go vX.X.X` where `vX.X.X` specifies the version to your `go.mod`file and run `go mod tidy`.
 You can find the versions in the repository tags.
+You have to use the lib somewhere in your code.
+When the dependency is unused `go mod tidy` will remove it from your go.mod file.

 ## Warning